Renegade4339/RN4339MCBedrockSoundPacks/README.md

 i binge on hdestifying the wardens to hdest, so i made this.

+>HDestSounds PSX Edition

+Basically the same as HDestSounds but with the sounds from PS1 Doom/Doom 64.
+From id Software, Matt, Aubrey Hodges, Jaxxoon R, DeXiaZ and SCD.

 [1] - SIDENOTE ON USING THE TWO PACKS: Please deactivate the pack should you decided to hop off from Murder Mystery since MM uses most sound events from Vanilla Minecraft.

 Full credits in the primary credits file.